-- 1. may attend any meeting or hearing with the respective Complainant or Respondent regarding the case, if invited by the respective Complainant Respondent. - 2. may not participate directly in any hearing or meeting involving the case. - 3. may provide advice to the Complainant or Respondent he/she is advising through quiet conversation or written notes in any meeting or hearing related to the case. - 4. may be a member of the University community, but is not required to be. - 5. may be an attorney, but is not required to be. - 6. may not address the Investigators, Title IX personnel, or Hearing panel directly.

-- 7. must conduct cross-examination during a live hearing. - 8. must conduct themselves with decorum at all times during the process.
+- may attend any meeting or hearing regarding the case with the respective Complainant or Respondent, if invited by the respective Complainant or Respondent. - 2. may not participate directly in any hearing or meeting involving the case with one exception; Advisers must ask cross-examination questions on behalf of the Party he or she is advising. - 3. may provide advice to the Complainant or Respondent he/she is advising through brief, quiet conversation or written notes in any meeting or hearing related to the case. - 4. may be a member of the University community, but is not required to be. - 5. may be an attorney, but is not required to be. - 6. may not address the Investigators, Title IX personnel, or Hearing panel directly. - 7. must conduct themselves with decorum at all times during the process.